Dividend Stock Basics

 first day that new buyers are not eligible to receive dividend.

-Since it takes three business days to be the owner of record, the
+Since it takes two business days to be the owner of record, the

-ex-dividend date is two business days before the "owner of record"
+ex-dividend date is one business day before the "owner of record"

 Owner of Record Date:

-date firm uses to determine who gets a dividend.
+date dividend payer uses to determine who gets a dividend.

 Payment Date: date dividend is